lennartbecker/eth-roulette/README.md

 # ETH Roulette

-This is a simple Roulette dApp where you can bet on either Red / Black or a specific number.
+This is a Roulette game dApp where you can bet on either Red / Black or a specific number.
 <p align="center">
   <img src="./demo.gif" height="80%" width="80%">
 </p>